Lake Hamilton and Lake Catherine: Lake Catherine

 Lake Catherine is the smaller of the two lakes, sized at 1940 acre.
 The Lake Catherine State Park is located on the lake's shore.
 The lake was created in the 1920's with the building of Remmel Dam, a concrete-and-steel Ambursen-type buttressed dam.
 Remmel Dam was created to provide hydroelectricity, but the lake later developed into a recreational site as a result of lake's location next to Hot Springs.

-Accidents

-On May 1, 1999, an accident involving the tourist boats on Lake Hamilton resulted in the deaths of thirteen people.
-Former State Senator Jim Keet, who was boating with his family at the time of the tragedy, co-sponsored a bill that added several new water safety rules to the Arkansas code four years earlier, including the requirement that children wear life preservers on most boats.
-However, the provision did not apply to DUKW ("duck") boats, the kind involved in the tragedy, which sank with barely thirty seconds of warning.
+Lake Catherine is named after Harvey Couch's daughter, Catherine, the creator of the lake.